sourcesnow/xpspl/docs/api/clean.rst

 	 */

 	/**
-	 * Cleans any exhausted signals from the processor.
+	 * Cleans the processor removing exhausted signals and their processes from
+	 * the processor.
 	 *
-	 * @param  boolean  $history  Also erase any history of the signals cleaned.
+	 * Optionally the history of cleanable signals can be erased from the history.
 	 *
+	 * @param  boolean  $history  Erase any history of the signals cleaned.
+	 *
 	 * @return  void
 	 */
-	function clean($history = false)
+	function xp_clean($history = false)
 	{
 	    return XPSPL::instance()->clean($history);
 	}

-Last updated on 01/13/14 04:39pm
+Created on 01/16/14 03:57pm using `Docpx <http://github.com/prggmr/docpx>`_